jireh-father/tensorboard-embedding-visualization/README.md

 # if you have no labels.
 embedder.summary_embedding_no_labels(sess, batch_dataset, test_path, IMAGE_SIZE, NUM_CHANNELS)

-# if you have no labels, but you want to get the result to labels.
+# if you have no labels, but you want to get the results to labels.
 input_placeholder = tf.placeholder(tf.float32, shape=(BATCH_SIZE, IMAGE_SIZE, IMAGE_SIZE, NUM_CHANNELS))
 embedder.summary_embedding_test(sess, batch_dataset, input_placeholder, argmax_op, test_path, IMAGE_SIZE, NUM_CHANNELS)
 ```